phaustin/quantecon-example/book/docs/numba.md

 For larger ones, or for routines using external libraries, it can easily fail.

-Hence, it\'s prudent when using Numba to focus on speeding up small, time-critical snippets of code.
+Hence, it's prudent when using Numba to focus on speeding up small, time-critical snippets of code.

 This will give you much better performance than blanketing your Python